Drarig29/brackets-docs/docs/getting-started.md

 </script>

 ???+ hint "Fun fact"
-    Here, both the manager and the viewer are running client-side 😎
+    Here, both the manager and the viewer are running client-side! :sunglasses: